candles

 Spa Concept - Massage Stones With Towels And Candles Royalty Free Stock Photo

-Candles in glas jar Royalty Free Stock Photo
+Candles in the Church Royalty Free Stock Photo

 Candles set a peaceful and intimate mood.
 They give a certain aura to the room.
 Candles can be used in the bedroom, bathroom, lounge room, restaurant, with scents.
 A candle is an ignitable wick embedded in wax or another flammable solid substance such as tallow that provides light, and in some cases, a fragrance.
 It can also be used to provide heat, or used as a method of keeping time.
 A candle manufacturer is traditionally known as a chandler.
 For a candle to burn, a heat source commonly a naked flame is used to light the candle`s wick, which melts and vaporizes a small amount of fuel the wax.
 Once vaporized, the fuel combines with oxygen in the atmosphere to ignite and form a constant flame.
 This flame provides sufficient heat to keep the candle burning via a self-sustaining chain of events: the heat of the flame melts the top of the mass of solid fuel; the liquefied fuel then moves upward through the wick via capillary action; the liquefied fuel finally vaporizes to burn within the candle`s flame.